Skip to main content

 Agreement and double residence

-5. If, finally, the person is a national of both States, or neither, the competent authorities will resolve the case by mutual agreement.
+5. If, finally, the person is a national of both States, or of neither, the competent authorities will resolve the case by mutual agreement.

-Accreditation of tax residence
+Proof of tax residency